 Dean's Research Scholar

 UT Southwestern Medical Center is dedicated to strengthening the university's future physician scientists.
-The Dean's Research Scholar program is designed to provide a year-long opportunity in basic, clinical, or translational research to highly qualified UT medical students with a well-designed research project proposal.
+The Dean's Research Scholar program is designed to provide a yearlong opportunity in basic, clinical, or translational research to highly qualified UT medical students with a well-designed research project proposal.

 Starting in July 2013, two full-time research positions will be funded to students who complete an application, present a year-long research plan, and have a mentor who will support the research.

-The Dean's Research Scholar will focus on full-time research while taking a leave of absence from medical school.
+The Dean's Research Scholars will focus on full-time research while taking a leave of absence from medical school.
 During their time, they will make life-long connections with department members as well as other researchers across campus.

-Ideally, the student will have ample time to complete a research project and will have the opportunity to present their work as a thesis to complete an M.D. with Distinction in Research.
+Ideally, the students will have ample time to complete a research project and will have the opportunity to present their work as a thesis to complete an M.D. with Distinction in Research.
 No other employment is allowed during this year.